Johann110/arduinoRemote/README.md

 All that remains is to program the reaction in the controller to the incoming code.

 <a id="wifi-example"></a><br>
-# The following example works with a WEMOS (WiFi)
+# The following example works with a WEMOS (Wi-Fi)
-To control your microcontroller through a WiFi access point, you must perform the following steps:
+To control your microcontroller through a Wi-Fi access point, you must perform the following steps:

 <b>Step 1:</b><br>
-Launch a WiFi hotspot on your controller.<br>
+Launch a Wi-Fi hotspot on your controller.<br>
 Code:
 ```cpp
 #include <ESP8266WiFi.h>